 Royalbaby Bike Features – 14″ and 16″

 While buying the right size bike is clearly important, there are still many other features that affect how easy and fun a bike is to ride.

 Weight – Royal Baby’s Heavy Steel Frame A Lot to Handle

-When our 3-year-old tester first rode the Royalbaby, she had already been riding a pedal bike for about two months.
-She was confident in her skills, and is also an aggressive rider.
+When she first rode the Royalbaby, she had already been riding a pedal bike for about two months.
+She was confident in her skills, and also an aggressive rider.
 Although she couldn’t start the bike on her own, she honestly didn’t have much trouble riding the Royalbaby without the training wheels on flat surfaces.
 But hills quickly become problematic and fatigue is going to set in a lot more quickly.